Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

 \emph{Rules} In order to create training samples with known paths between equivalent programs, after creating a program we randomly apply legal rewrite rules to the start program.
 For example, \autoref{fig:SynthExample}(c) shows the rewrite rules randomly selected which transform ProgA in subfigure (a) into ProgB in subfigure (b).

 \emph{Synthetic distribution} Figure~\ref{fig:SynthDataset} diagrams the distribution of samples generated by Algorithm~\ref{alg:GenerateRewrites} with a plot of the number of AST nodes in ProgA and the number of rewrite rules used to generate ProgB in the sample.
 When GenerateProgA generates a program with more AST nodes, more rewrite rules are found by invoking of Rules function.
-We limit the number of AST nodes to 100, as shown in the distribution, but the number of rewrite rule steps is not strictly limited and we have some cases with over 40 steps between ProgA and ProgB (not shown in figure).
+We limit the number of AST nodes to 100, as shown in the distribution, but the number of rewrite rule steps is not strictly limited and we have some cases with over 40 steps between ProgA and ProgB (example long proofs can be found in our GitHub for this paper \cite{KommruschS4Eq21}).

 Certain rewrite rules, such as \texttt{Commute}, tend to be applicable to many nodes in a program AST, while others, such as \texttt{FactorLeft}, require rarer patterns in order to be legally applied.
 We adjust the likelihood of rewrite rules being applied to help balance the likelihood a proof will use any given rewrite rule.
 All 23 rules shown in Table~\ref{tab:RulePct} will occur in our synthetic dataset.
 Because the \texttt{Commute} rule can be applied to a large number of operators in our AST, we limit the likelihood it will be applied to about 9\% per location with the result that 60.2\% of the proofs use it for generating ProgB.
 Conversely, given our random program generation process, \texttt{FactorLeft} and \texttt{FactorRight} are not so likely to be applicable, so we bias the application so that about 65\% of the AST nodes which would allow these rules have them applied which results in 7.1\% and 7.2\% of proofs using these rules.